Reducing Your Risk of Heart Disease When You Have Diabetes

 Cholesterol is transported through the bloodstream by high-density lipoproteins (HDL), low-density lipoproteins (LDL), and very low-density lipoproteins (VLDL).
 LDL is frequently called “bad cholesterol” as it promotes accumulation of cholesterol in the walls of your arteries.
 Diabetes may make the LDL particles more likely to stick to and damage artery walls.
 HDL cholesterol is sometimes referred to as "good" cholesterol.
 It helps clear excess cholesterol from your body.
 Its level is raised mostly by regular exercise.

-Besides making appropriate lifestyle changes, the ADA also recommends using medications called statins to lower cholesterol levels in people with diabetes, with CVD, or is at risk of developing CVD, even if cholesterol levels are not high.
+Besides making appropriate lifestyle changes, the ADA also recommends using medications called statins to lower cholesterol levels in people with diabetes with CVD or at risk of developing CVD, even if cholesterol levels are not high.
 Adults who have diabetes and high cholesterol levels, but without CVD, may also need to take statins.

-Narrow blood vessels are one reason for hypertension .
-Because hypertension can make some of the complications of diabetes worse, the ADA recommends aggressive treatment of hypertension for people with diabetes.
+Narrow blood vessels are one reason for high blood pressure .
+Because hypertension can make some of the complications of diabetes worse, the ADA recommends aggressive treatment of high blood pressure for people with diabetes.
 The ADA recommends a target blood pressure below 140/80 mm Hg for people with diabetes.
 In certain populations, the target number may be 130/80 mm Hg.

 - Angiotensin converting enzyme inhibitors (ACE inhibitors)